stellar/js-stellar-sdk/docs/reference/examples.md

 // StellarSdk.Network.usePublicNetwork();
 StellarSdk.Network.useTestNetwork();

+(async function main() {
   // Transactions require a valid sequence number that is specific to this account.
   // We can fetch the current sequence number for the source account from Horizon. const account = await server.loadAccount(sourcePublicKey);

   // Right now, there's one function that fetches the base fee.
   // In the future, we'll have functions that are smarter about suggesting fees,
   // e.g.: `fetchCheapFee`, `fetchAverageFee`, `fetchPriorityFee`, etc.
   const fee = await server.fetchBaseFee();

   const transaction = new StellarSdk.TransactionBuilder(account, { fee })
     // Add a payment operation to the transaction .addOperation(StellarSdk.Operation.payment({
       destination: receiverPublicKey,
       // The term native asset refers to lumens
       asset: StellarSdk.Asset.native(),
       // Specify 350.1234567 lumens.
 Lumens are divisible to seven digits past
       // the decimal.
 They are represented in JS Stellar SDK in string format
       // to avoid errors from the use of the JavaScript Number data structure.
       amount: '350.1234567',
     }))
     // Make this transaction valid for the next 30 seconds only .setTimeout(30)
     // Uncomment to add a memo (https://www.stellar.org/developers/learn/concepts/transactions.html)
     // .addMemo(StellarSdk.Memo.text('Hello world!'))
     .build();

   // Sign this transaction with the secret key
   // NOTE: signing is transaction is network specific.
 Test network transactions
   // won't work in the public network.
 To switch networks, use the Network object
   // as explained above (look for StellarSdk.Network). transaction.sign(sourceKeypair);

   // Let's see the XDR (encoded in base64) of the transaction we just built console.log(transaction.toEnvelope().toXDR('base64'));

   // Submit the transaction to the Horizon server.
 The Horizon server will then
   // submit the transaction into the network for us. try {
     const transactionResult = await server.submitTransaction(transaction);
     console.log(JSON.stringify(transactionResult, null, 2));
     console.log('\nSuccess!
 View the transaction at: ');
     console.log(transactionResult._links.transaction.href);
   } catch (e) {
     console.log('An error has occured:');
     console.log(e);
   }
+})();
 ```

 ## Loading an account's transaction history